 Festive email signatures are a smart alternative to sending Christmas cards to your clients, as they allow you to spread a bit of festive cheer while you email prospects and clients with a purpose.

-To create your festive sig, use a free design tool to mock up festive image using your company colours and logo so it’s on brand and Christmas ready!
+To create your festive signature, use a free design tool to mock up festive image using your company colours and logo so it’s on brand and Christmas ready!

 You could also mention your Christmas offer in your signature and make this another source for driving traffic to your landing page – just make the signature image clickable, linking directly to the campaign landing page.